 - Sacramento and Roseville, CA (November 8, 2013)

-As part of each HWM pilot, communities collaborated with local, state, and Federal organizations to post signs that identified how high flood waters have risen in the past; held an event with public officials and local leaders to launch the Initiative; and conducted ongoing outreach to increase awareness of flood risk among local residents.
+As part of each HWM pilot, communities collaborated with local, State, and Federal organizations to: post signs that identified how high flood waters have risen in the past; hold an event with public officials and local leaders to launch the Initiative; and conduct ongoing outreach to increase awareness of flood risk among local residents.
 Through the pilots, FEMA learned that the HWM Initiative: